 A party can appeal a ruling if the amount of the judge’s award is in excess of $250.00.

-A plaintiff cannot demand more than $10,000 in their action.
-(Texas Government Code 28.093).
+You cannot demand or ask for more than $10,000 in a small claims court case.
+(Government Code 28.093).
 Additionally, a small claims court plaintiff can only ask the court for monetary relief.
 You are unable to seek injunctive or equitable relief.
-Say your landscaper breaks a sprinklerhead.
-You can ask the court for money to replace the sprinklerhead, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinklerhead.
-This would be called injunctive relief.
+For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
+This type of relief would be injunctive relief.

 Where do I file my small claims court case?

 In order to follow correct procedure, a small claims case needs to be filed in the proper county and precinct.
 In Texas, the action is filed in the County and Precinct where the defendants reside or where a contract was to be performed.
 (Government Code Section 28.011).

 The precinct map for McCulloch County can be found here.